-Home to Shrewsbury Town since the start of the 2007/08 season, the Montgomery Waters Meadow was the realisation of a long-term ambition to relocate the Club by Chairman Roland Wycherley.
+Home to Shrewsbury Town since the start of the 2007/08 season, the Croud Meadow was the realisation of a long-term ambition to relocate the club by chairman Roland Wycherley MBE.

 With an all-seated capacity of 9,875, the biggest of the stands is the West Stand, behind which the main Manchester to Cardiff railway line runs, which boasts 3,317 seats.

-Opposite is the Roland Wycherley Stand, named after the Chairman, with 2,741 seats.
+Opposite is the Roland Wycherley MBE Stand, named after the chairman, with 2,741 seats.
 It is also home to the Sovereign Club where members enjoy pre-match and post-match hospitality in impressive surroundings, while eight executive boxes can also help make the matchday experience even more special.

 The home end is the Salop Leisure Stand with 1,955 seats and away fans are housed in the North Stand with 1,796 available seats.
 The control room is also at this end of the ground along with the scoreboard.

-The stadium was without an official name for its first season but was then known as the Prostar Stadium for two years before switching to the Greenhous Meadow in a deal which ran to the end of the 2016-17 season.
-In July 2017 it was announced that the stadium would be named the Montgomery Waters Meadow in a deal with Church Stretton based Montgomery Waters.
+The stadium was without an official name for its first season but was then known as the Prostar Stadium for two years before switching to the Greenhous Meadow in a deal that ran to the end of the 2016-17 season.
+In July 2017 it was announced that the stadium would be named the Montgomery Waters Meadow in a deal with Church Stretton-based Montgomery Waters.